Please note that the show runs from Friday 29-Saturday 30 August and will not be open on Sunday 31 August as previously advertised.

 In this section of the website you can find out everything you need to know about getting to Who Do You Think You Are?
-LIVE at London Olympia National Hall.
+LIVE at Olympia London National.

 Address: Olympia, Hammersmith Road, London W14 8UX